geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-09/meeting-transcript.md

 **Siedslykles** [00:32:06]
 Ah, okay.
 Because part of the problem was, like, I just wrote my own order, because when you're in an ad chain, like, multiplication by constant is special, because you want those to end up next to each other.
-But if I can change the order of...
+But if I can change the order of..
 Like, I was trying to change the order of all the ops.

 **Chenyu** [00:32:34]
 Yeah, so the bottom line is it's fine to change the orders as long as you have a good principle reasons to do so, and it doesn't cause regressions in other parts.